-Egon Ronay (1916 to 2010) was one of the world’s most famous restaurant reviewers, and publisher of a series of restaurants guides that spanned 40 years.
+Egon Ronay (24 July 1915 – 12 June 2010) was one of the world’s most famous restaurant reviewers, and publisher of a series of restaurant guides that spanned 40 years.

 Ronay held that the food revolution in the UK actually got its start in the 1960s, when ordinary people started to have money.
 Before then, wealthy people thought it was not done to talk about food.
 Ronay accepted the new word “gastropub”, though he was not particularly keen on it as a word, but he did like what the gastropubs were turning out.

-Despite all the fine dining he had done, Ronay professed to prefer above all his wife’s Irish stew, and partridge, pheasant and venison.
+Despite all the fine dining he had done, Ronay professed to prefer above all his wife’s Irish stew, as well as partridge, pheasant and venison.

 Egon Ronay was born circa 1916 (he was 89 in 2005.)
 His grandfather Nicholas owned a 120 room hotel in Pöstyén, Hungary.
 His father, Miklos, was a successful restaurateur in Budapest, Hungary, having five restaurants.
 He brought Egon into meetings about the restaurants when Egon was 17.